Collodaria

 Collodaria is a unicellular order (organisms within the order are called Collodarians) under the phylum Radiozoa (or Radiolaria) and the infrakingdom Rhizaria.
 Like most of the Radiolaria taxonomy, Collodaria was first described by Ernst Haeckel, a German scholar who published three volumes of manuscript describing the extensive samples of Radiolaria collected by the voyage of HMS Challenger.
-Recent molecular phylogenetic studies concluded that there are Collodaria contains three families, Sphaerozodae, Collosphaeridae, and Collophidilidae.
+Recent molecular phylogenetic studies concluded that Collodaria contains three families, Sphaerozodae, Collosphaeridae, and Collophidilidae.

 Story and origin

 Ernst Haeckel is the main contributor to species description in the phylum Radiolaria, which contains the order Collodaria.
 Members of Collodaria were first described in 1862.
-In 1881, Collodaria was defined by Haeckel in 1881 as “Spumellaria without latticed shell.”
+In 1881, Collodaria was defined by Haeckel in 1881 as "Spumellaria without latticed shell."

 The story behind this order involved the historic voyage of HMS Challenger.
 As recorded in the manuscript of "Report on the Scientific Results of the Voyage of H.M.S.
 Challenger during the years 1873-1876," HMS Challenger embarked from Portsmouth, England in December 1872.
 On board this military vessel that had auxiliary steam power were physicists, chemists and biologists led by Captain Wyville Thomson, collaborating in an interdisciplinary venture to discover the diversity of life.
-With guns removed from the ships and replaced with long sampling rope, wire, thermometers, bottom samplers and water bottles, “naturalists” on board collected samples of marine organisms and fossils throughout the ocean waters.
+With guns removed from the ships and replaced with long sampling rope, wire, thermometers, bottom samplers and water bottles, "naturalists" on board collected samples of marine organisms and fossils throughout the ocean waters.
 After the death of Wyville Thomson, his successor John Murray supervised the publication and research of collected data from the voyage at which point samples of radiolarians were passed onto Haeckel who was already a professor at the University of Jena, Germany.
 In the editorial notes of the report, Murray stated that Haeckel's "Report on the Radiolaria collected by H.M.S.
 Challenger" represents Haeckel's ten years' devotion.
 In Haeckel's report, all existing knowledge on Radiolaria was recorded, and older species and fossils were redescribed into three volumes.

 It is indisputable that Haeckel's contribution built the foundation of morphological knowledge in Radiolaria and its orders including Collodaria.
 However, research in recent years has found major discrepancies between molecular phylogenetic trees and Haeckel's morphology-based phylogenetic trees.
 Mistakes in phylogeny were likely made when Haeckel characterized different lifecycles as two species.
 Some of these discrepancies are addressed in the summary of the most recent research on the phylogenetic relationships within Collodaria found in following section.